-Safety is important for tourism.
+Safety is important for tourism, even before COVID-19.
 Not in a long time has the world been this united for one epidemic.

 The coronavirus impacted all society.
 I care for my customers safety.